Types of Retirement Plans: Which Is Right for You?

 Workplace retirement plans

-If you work for an employer, you may have access to some sort of employer-sponsored plan.
+If you work for an employer, you may have access to an employer-sponsored plan.
 Here’s an overview of some of the options that may be available to you.

 Companies set up these plans to help their workers save for retirement.
 There are three main types, which are structured and operate in similar ways: